hertg/egpu-switcher/README.md

 This command will revert the whole `setup` process and remove all files it has created.
 Additionally the command will restore your previous `xorg.conf` that you had before running the `setup`.

-> This command is executed automatically while doing a `apt remove --purge egpu-switcher`.
+> This command is executed automatically when uninstalling via `apt remove --purge egpu-switcher`.

-# Build
+# Build (notes to myself)
 1. `sudo apt install devscripts`
 1. `sudo apt install debhelper`
 1. Update changelog: `dch`